andreapollastri/cipi/README.md

 You can configure a SMTP provider into /cipi/.env file.

 #### Composer Installation
-The second way is install Cipi Laravel Project into an hosting:
+- You can install Cipi Laravel Project into an hosting within Composer:

-- Install Cipi via Composer:
 ```
 composer create-project andreapollastri/cipi <install-directory>
 ```